-The Fund does not have current borrowings and does not intend to borrow on behalf of the Fund.
-Under the Fund's Constitution, the Responsible Entity may borrow against the Fund's assets on terms and conditions acceptable to the Responsible Entity.
-However, at this time there are no credit facilities in place utilising the assets of the Fund, nor is there any intention to borrow on behalf of the Fund.
+Under the Constitution, the Responsible Entity may borrow against the Fund's assets on terms and conditions acceptable to the Responsible Entity.
 The Responsible Entity reserves the right to establish a credit facility/ies in order to take advantage of commercial lending opportunities or to assist in managing liquidity.
 If this were to occur, borrowings would not be used to fund distributions or satisfy redemption requests.